 San Francisco is designated as a Platinum-level community due to the city’s outstanding planning practices, community pedestrian events, and focus on providing a pedestrian friendly environment.
 Highlights of San Francisco’s application include:

 - San Francisco has a long history of supporting pedestrian-focused investments through policy action, including the 2011 Walk First program.
-The latest two-year Vision Zero Action Strategy renews the City’s focus on walking and lays out aggressive steps to improve safety, address equity, combat climate change, and increase the share of trips taken by sustainable modes to 80 percent.
+The latest Vision Zero Action Strategy renews the City’s focus on walking and lays out aggressive steps to improve safety, address equity, combat climate change, and increase the share of trips taken by sustainable modes to 80 percent.

 - San Francisco’s Better Streets Plan is a set of implementation strategies and goals to provide and maintain a better streetscape and pedestrian environment.
 The Plan “seeks to balance the needs of all street users, with a particular focus on the pedestrian environment and how streets can be used as public space.”